0xadrdev/rosProject/README.md

 	ros2 launch pong_ros_bringup _launch.xml

 Until this point the two paddles can be controlled with the keyboard.
-If you want to control the right paddle with flash light, do:
+If you want to control the right paddle with the flash light, do:

 1. In a new terminal:
   ros2 run image_tools cam2image history:=keep_last